utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-browser-detection.md

 document.body.innerHTML = output;
 ```

-> Credit of this script goes to [Rob W](https://stackoverflow.com/questions/9847580/how-to-detect-safari-chrome-ie-firefox-and-opera-browser)
+> Credit for this script goes to [Rob W](https://stackoverflow.com/questions/9847580/how-to-detect-safari-chrome-ie-firefox-and-opera-browser)

 ### View the example Javascript code for detecting browsers on Codepen